 NPHP1 Family Foundation

-The NPHP1 Family Foundation is dedicated to funding research that leads to therapeutic treatments that will preserve and even restore vision for children and adults impacted by NPHP1 retinal dystrophies.
+The NPHP1 Family Foundation is dedicated to funding the accelerated development of therapies that will preserve vision for children and adults impacted by NPHP1 retinal dystrophies.

 90%

-of all NPH cases are caused by mutations to the NPHP1 gene.
+of all pediatric nephronophthisis cases are caused by mutations to the NPHP1 gene.

-of all NPH cases are also accompanied by other diseases that affect more than just the kidneys.
+of all nephronophthisis cases are also accompanied by retinal dystrophy.

 0

-treatments exist for NPHP1-associated retinal dystrophies, which are blinding diseases of the eye.
+treatments exist for NPHP1-associated retinal dystrophy, which is a blinding disease of the eye.

 We Don’t Know…